Pentargon Waterfall, Boscastle

 Pentargon is a hanging valley, where the river has failed to cut through the hard stone of a broad glacial valley, leaving it to plunge down almost sheer cliffs to the shore far below.
 The hanging valley is formed because the action of the waves has eroded the cliffs much faster than the action of the stream can cut through the valley floor from above.

 At Pentargon the falls spill nearly straight down from the lip of the valley to the shore, a distance of 120 feet (roughly 37 metres).
-On the shore is Seal's Hole, where large numbers of seals can often be seen sunning themselves on the rocks.
+If you are lucky, you might spot seals in the water below you.

 After heavy rain the waterfall can be spectacular, and in windy conditions the water can be blown almost straight up in a fine spray.